Books4Languages/PressBooks-TinyMCE-Formats/README.txt

 Additional information is available in the `Information` directory.

+== Requirements ==

+This plugin uses some styles from PressBooks, thus you should have installed and activated this plugin (tested on 2.4.2).

 == Installation ==

 1. Clone (or copy) this repository to the `/wp-content/plugins/` directory